StatistikStadtZuerich/zuericssstyle/README.md

 A pair of CSS helper classes are provided for `reactable` usage:

--   `table-striped` — applies a subtle stripe to even rows and disables hover highlighting (use when you want persistent row striping).
+-   `table-striped`: applies a subtle stripe to even rows and disables hover highlighting (use when you want persistent row striping).
+Best used for static tables.
--   `table-hover` — no persistent stripes; rows highlight on hover (use when you prefer interactive hover feedback).
+-   `table-hover`: no persistent stripes; rows highlight on hover (use when you prefer interactive hover feedback).

-When setting one of those classes, the `highlight` and `striped` arguments in reactable no longer influence the appearance of the table.
+When setting one of those classes, the `highlight` and `striped` arguments in `reactable` no longer influence the appearance of the table.

 Example: